Are You Getting Enough Sleep?

 According to the US Centers for Disease Control (CDC), one in three adults report getting inadequate nighttime sleep (meaning they feel tired and unrefreshed the next day).
 And according to the US National Heart, Lung, and Blood Institute, 40% of people have fallen asleep unintentionally during the day.
 As global sleep expert Matthew Walker notes, “the physical and mental impairments caused by one night of bad sleep dwarf those caused by an equivalent absence of food or exercise.”

 While every human needs sleep, understanding how vitally important it is to so many aspects of our lives can motivate us to prioritize it.
 The problem is that our culture doesn’t value sleep.
-So how do we make time for sleep when our lives are so busy and stressful?
-And there’s just so much to do!
+So how do we make time for sleep when our lives are so busy, stressful?, and there’s just so much to do!

 The modern world has drastically altered our relationship with sleep.
 We stay awake later, technology conspiring to stimulate our minds late into the night, and our schedules are tightly packed with never-ending to-do lists.
 The advent of artificial lighting and the ubiquitous presence of screens have disrupted our natural sleep patterns, leading to widespread sleep deprivation and its associated health issues.
 In effect, we’ve lengthened the day and shortened the night.